Estimated reading time: 5 minutes

 You’ll also be able to familiarize yourself with electrical code requirements in your service area.
 This way, you can avoid heavy fines and potential loss of your license or business.

-Additionally, you’ll also learn more about OSHA standards, commercial, industrial, and residential wiring, and even trade mathematics.
+You’ll also learn about OSHA standards, commercial, industrial, residential wiring, and even trade mathematics.